gbajaj/tech/_posts/2025-07-27-my-first-post.md

 ---
 layout: post
-title: "My First Post"
+title: "Welcome to My Tech Blog"
 date: 2025-07-27
-categories: blog
+categories: technology programming
 ---

-# Welcome to my blog!
+# Welcome to my tech blog!

-This is my first post using Jekyll and GitHub Pages.
+This is my first post about technology using Jekyll and GitHub Pages.

+I'll be writing about programming, web development, and other tech topics.